Austin-Shep/deep_dive_1/README.md

 # Javascript Libraries (moment)
 ### What are Libraries?
-Simply put, Libraries are absracted pieces of code written by somebody else so you dont have to. some popular examples:
+Simply put, Libraries are abstracted pieces of code written by somebody else so you dont have to. some popular examples:
 - Jquery
 - MomentJs
 - lodash
 - Express
-- Cherio
+- Cherrio
 - Request
 - async
 - React